Palliative Care Definition

 To see the glossary of terms, click here.

 i Suffering is health-related when it is associated with illness or injury of any kind.
-Health related suffering is serious when it cannot be relieved without medical intervention and when it compromises physical, social and/or emotional functioning.
+Health related suffering is serious when it cannot be relieved without professional intervention and when it compromises physical, social, spiritual and/or emotional functioning.
 Available in http://pallipedia.org/serious-health-related-suffering-shs/

 ii Severe illness is understood as any acute or chronic illness and/or condition that causes significant impairment, and may lead to long-term impairment, disability and/or death.
 Available at http://pallipedia.org/serious-illness/